-The Ardnamurchan area Location Map
+The Ardnamurchan Area

 The ruins of Castle Toram on Loch Moidart.
 Loch Moidart is a sea loch and is, therefore, tidal and the island on which the castle stands may be reached on foot only at low tide.